-Virginia requires auto insurance for all drivers.
-If you drive a vehicle for work, get commercial auto insurance to help cover accident-related costs like towing, repairs and rental reimbursement.
+If you drive a vehicle for work, commercial auto insurance can help cover accident-related costs like property damage and medical bills.

 Commercial Property insurance

-Commercial property insurance provides coverage when property that you rent or own for your business is damaged or vandalized.
+Commercial property insurance can help provide coverage when property that you rent or own for your business is damaged or vandalized.

 NEXT is 100% dedicated to helping small businesses and self-employed individuals protect their businesses.
 We’ve helped thousands of contractors get the right insurance for their needs.